The "Genesis of the Gods" debate consisted of thirteen items.

 Senior, M. The Illustrated Who's Who in Mythology, Orbis Publishing Ltd., London, 1985

 Swartz, M. J. & Jordan, D. K. Anthropology, Perspective on Humanity, John Wiley & Sons Inc., New York, 1976.

 New Larousse Encyclopedia of Mythology, The Hamlyn Publishing Group Ltd., London, 1989.

-COMMENT ON STRAUGHEN'S
+COMMENT ON STRAUGHEN'S "GENESIS OF GODS"

 (Investigator 74, 2000 September)

 Kirk straughen (Investigator 73) argued for the idea that: "Man created gods in his own image." (p.
 16)